gloveboxes/Raspberyy-Pi-Pico-2-W-Altair-8800/README.md

 ## Wi-Fi Console

-1. Provide credentials via the CMake cache variables (preferred):
-    ```shell
-    cmake -B build -DWIFI_SSID="MyNetwork" -DWIFI_PASSWORD="secretpass"
-    ```
-    The values are injected as preprocessor macros.
-(You can still fall back to defining `PICO_DEFAULT_WIFI_SSID`/`PICO_DEFAULT_WIFI_PASSWORD` elsewhere if you prefer.)
-2. Enable the optional network console when configuring:
-    ```shell
-    cmake -B build -DALTAIR_ENABLE_WEBSOCKET=ON [...other flags...]
-    ```
-    Leaving it `OFF` (default) keeps the firmware USB-only.
+For WiFi-enabled boards (Pico W, Pico 2 W):

+1. WiFi credentials are configured at runtime via a serial terminal app (see WIFI_CONFIG_README.md for details)
+   - Connect using `picocom /dev/tty.usbmodem101 -b 115200` or `screen /dev/tty.usbmodem101 115200`
+   - Follow the on-screen prompts to configure WiFi SSID and password
-3. Build and flash as usual.
-On boot the Pico W connects to Wi-Fi and starts a WebSocket console on port `8082`.
+2. On boot the Pico W connects to Wi-Fi and starts a WebSocket console on port `8088`
-4. Point a browser at `http://<pico-ip>:8082/` to load the bundled console UI, or use any WebSocket-capable client (e.g., `wscat`) to connect to `ws://<pico-ip>:8082/` and interact with the Altair terminal alongside USB serial.
+3. Point a browser at `http://<pico-ip>:8088/` to load the bundled console UI, or use any WebSocket-capable client (e.g., `wscat`) to connect to `ws://<pico-ip>:8088/` and interact with the Altair terminal alongside USB serial
-5. USB serial stays active; terminal I/O is mirrored between USB and the WebSocket session.

 ## Selecting a Target Board